Plantar dyshidrosis: treatment according to DermaClub

 Treatment considerations

-Treating onychomycosis is always difficult, and before embarking on any treatment, it is good to think about the cost/benefit ratio.
-Key points to consider are: slow growth of the nail plate, toxicity of systemic antifungal drugs, poor efficacy of topical antifungals and frequency of recurrence after treatment.
+The main points to consider are: the slow growth of the nail plate, the toxicity of systemic antifungal drugs, the limited effectiveness of topical antifungals, and the frequency of recurrence following treatment.

 Confusing treatment options